-Having said all that, from a structural standpoint, many songs found on Tyranny and Mutation were still essentially rooted in all-too-obvious blues-rock fundamentals, which BOC proceeded to invigorate either with manic intensity (“The Red and the Black,” “Hot Rails to Hell”) or minor-key shadings powered by roaring guitars and malicious melodies (“O.D.’ed on Life Itself”).
+Having said all that, from a structural standpoint, many songs found on Tyranny and Mutation were still essentially rooted in all-too-obvious blues-rock fundamentals, which Blue Oyster Cult proceeded to invigorate either with manic intensity ("The Red and the Black," "Hot Rails to Hell") or minor-key shadings powered by roaring guitars and malicious melodies ("O.D.'ed on Life Itself").

-As had been the case with the previous year’s debut, the band’s manager and de facto propaganda director, Sandy Pearlman, was deeply involved with the songwriting process; but BOC also looked elsewhere for collaborators, working with Pearlman’s fellow Crawdaddy! magazine contributor Richard Meltzer on “Teen Archer,” and emerging punk poetess Patti Smith on “Baby Ice Dog.”
-Both of these showcased broader dynamic experiments leading to utmost melodic fruition on the revealing “Wings Wetted Down” – a glimpse of things to come.
+As had been the case with the previous year’s debut, band manager and de facto propaganda director Sandy Pearlman was deeply involved with the songwriting process.
+BOC also looked elsewhere for collaborators, however, working with Pearlman's fellow Crawdaddy! magazine contributor Richard Meltzer on "Teen Archer," and emerging punk poetess Patti Smith on "Baby Ice Dog."
+Both of these showcased broader dynamic experiments leading to utmost melodic fruition on the revealing "Wings Wetted Down" – a glimpse of things to come.

 In sum: all of these musical ingredients helped further establish Blue Oyster Cult as the ultimate thinking man's metal band.
 And over the course of their ensuing "career of evil," the Long Island natives would keep fans and detractors alike thinking … thinking … and thinking – often in a vain attempt to decipher these ambiguous messages, surely as intended by the group.